Cover photo: Photo by Chris LeBoutillier on Unsplash

 Today’s Focus of Attention is reader-supported.
 We sometimes include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.

-Indeed, the World Health Organization’s International Agency for Research on Cancer (IARC) labelled air pollution as carcinogenic in 2013.
+Air pollution is one of the most serious environmental dangers to human health.
+Indeed, the World Health Organisation’s International Agency for Research on Cancer (IARC) labelled air pollution as carcinogenic in 2013.

 In 2022, wildfires and the burning of coal, gas, and oil were the primary sources of airborne pollutants around the world.